AquaINFRA/pygeoapi/README.md

 pygeoapi serve --starlette
 ```

+* To test, try the same curl requests as above
-* The log configuration is done in a JSON file here: `/opt/pyg_aquainfra/pygeoapi/logconfig.json`.
-It should be fine by default.
+* As mentioned above, the log configuration is done in a JSON file here: `/opt/pyg_aquainfra/pygeoapi/logconfig.json` and should be fine by default.
    * The debug log can be found at `/opt/pyg_aquainfra/pygeoapi-debug.log`
    * The error log can be found at `/opt/pyg_aquainfra/pygeoapi-warn.log`
    * The starlette app points to the log config in this line: `log_config='/opt/pyg_aquainfra/pygeoapi/logconfig.json',`, in the definition of `serve(ctx, ...)`.

-* For testing, try the same requests as above
-* This now runs via starlette, but it is not our final setting yet, as we have not added a webserver and/or reverse proxy yet, so please continue with the next steps...
+This now runs via starlette, but it is not our final setting yet, as we have not added a webserver and/or reverse proxy yet, so please continue with the next steps...

-### Gunicorn
+### Add Gunicorn (and Uvicorn) as webserver

-The pygeoapi docs state that "Running pygeoapi serve in production is not recommended or advisable" (https://docs.pygeoapi.io/en/latest/running.html#running-in-production), so we pick one of their recommended setups: Using the gunicorn webserver together with Starlette.
+Background: The pygeoapi docs state that "Running pygeoapi serve in production is not recommended or advisable" (https://docs.pygeoapi.io/en/latest/running.html#running-in-production), so we pick one of their recommended setups: Using the gunicorn webserver together with Starlette.

 * Install dependencies: